Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: Convergence analysis

 \end{lemma} The next two lemmas are instrumental in our convergence analysis, and are immediate consequences of the (local) Hessian regularity of the smooth functions $f$ and $g_s$ in \eqref{eq:partialsmooth-prob}. \begin{lemma}\cite[Lemma 1.2.4]{nesterov2018lectures} For any given $x,y\in \dom f$, we have

 \end{lemma} \begin{lemma}\cite[Lemma 2]{sun2019generalized} For any given $x,y\in \dom g$, $\Upsilon_{g_s}^{x,y}$ satisfies

 where, for $\tau\in [0,1)$, $R_\nu(\tau)$ is defined by

-\end{lemma} \paragraph*{Global convergence.} We prove a first global result for the proximal Newton-type scheme \eqref{eq:proxnewton-general}.
-We show that the iterates of this scheme decrease the objective function values with the step-lengths specified by \eqref{eq:steplength} and $\alpha_k\in(0,1]$, and converge to an optimal solution of \eqref{eq:prob}.
+\end{lemma} \paragraph*{Global convergence.} We establish a global convergence result for the proximal quasi-Newton scheme \eqref{eq:proxnewton-general}.
+Specifically, we show that the iterates produced by this scheme decrease the objective function value in \eqref{eq:prob} when the step lengths are chosen according to \eqref{eq:steplength} with $\alpha_k\in(0,1]$.
+Consequently, global convergence follows.

 Let us define the following mapping:

 Clearly, \eqref{eq:proxnewton-general} is equivalent to